-On the 19th floor of Ross Tower, one will find a collection of World War I and II-era propaganda, graphic arts from all over the world, rare photographs, and an eclectic mix of one-of-a-kind pieces from history.
+On the 19th floor of Ross Tower, you will find a collection of World War I and II-era propaganda, graphic arts from all over the world, rare photographs, and an eclectic mix of one-of-a-kind pieces from history.

 Rogge Dunn, a native Dallasite and fifth-generation Texan, has a great love for art.
 This deep appreciation for the arts led him to build a collection that has been featured in the Museum of Modern Art in New York, the Smithsonian Institution, and London’s Victoria and Albert Museum.